AdityaVijay1/CMSLearningJournal/assignment-1-learning-journal.md

 This assignment has provided a significant learning experience, greatly expanded my knowledge, drive for self learning and research allowing for the creation and customization of websites tailored to a coffee business with proper goal-driven targets.
 The process of working with both Joomla and WordPress unveiled a range of functionalities and tools specific to the content management system.
 Learning about Joomla's structure, modules, and template customization provided valuable insights into efficient website management and WordPress's unique structure, system and template customization as well provided deeper insights on Content Management Systems.
 Understanding how to navigate and optimize these different features was particularly enlightening, as it opened up opportunities to efficiently present content, reach different goals and create an overall engaging online experience for the coffee business.

-Through this assignment, I understood the need for tailoring content towards specific demographic to gain attention and awareness towards a brand and was an overall enlightening experience to have a mixture of design, information and technology.
+Through this assignment, I understood the need for tailoring content towards specific demographic to gain attention and awareness towards a brand and was an overall enlightening experience to have a mixture of design, information and technology. <br> <br>

 # Segmentation-Targeting-Positioning (STP) for Brews & Bubbles Bistro: